languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Known bugs:
  -OpenOffice.org integration:
-   -doesn't work correctly with documents that contain revisions -doesn't work correctly with words that have manual hyphenation marks
+   -doesn't work correctly with documents that contain revisions
  -general:
    -for some rules there may be a lot of false alarms, i.e., LanguageTool complains
     about text which is actually correct